axelmagn/django-serializers/README.md

 **Author:** Tom Christie, [Follow me on Twitter][1].

+---

+**Note**: This project has now been superseeded by the serializer implementation in `django-rest-framework` (which originated from this project).
+You should instead install and use [django-rest-framework].

+Note that the serializers in REST framework are decoupled from other aspects of the codebase, so you won't have any problems using them even if you're not actually building a Web API.

+---

 ## Overview

 `django-serializers` gives you a declarative serialization and deserialization API, that mirrors Django's `Form`/`ModelForm` API.
 It provides flexible serialization and deserialization of objects, models and querysets, and is intended to be a potential replacement for Django's current  fixture serialization.